 – Not so much, well, we do a lot but we don’t need help in winter.

 – Mid May to beginning of June we’re planting the garden.
-It gets a bit busy end of May.
+We also grow kale, tomatoes, peppers and some herbs in the greenhouse.

-– We tend to the needs of our horses – clipping hooves and doing some training and riding if we can fit it in.
+– We tend to the needs of our horses.
 We also need to check the fences and do some repairs.

 – We get guesthouse visitors (paying guests) over winter but in spring the pace picks up a bit.
 We also start getting learning-tour groups – not a lot but we need to keep the place looking good, and clean up after folks leave.
 We need to trim the walking trails as well.

-– We tend to the garden – weeding, watering some, and harvesting for the Farmers’ Market.
+– We tend to the garden – weeding mostly.

 – We tend to kick back a bit more – swim when it’s warm enough, attend various festivals and family gatherings and plan any major or minor construction projects we want to complete in summer/fall.